 Influenced a new right of appeal against alleged wrongful convictions in South Australia

 2011: Consulted by The Hon.
 Stephen Wade MLC, Shadow Attorney-General, South Australia, as part of the inquiry by the Legislative Review Committee into the Criminal Cases Review Commission Bill 2010.
-I was cited extensively in the official report to the Parliament of South Australia, which embraced my submissions and recommended a new right of appeal for alleged victims of wrongful convictions rather than the setting up of a Criminal Cases Review Commission-style body in South Australia.
+My invited submissions and research were cited extensively in the official report to the Parliament of South Australia, which embraced my submissions and recommended a new right of appeal for alleged victims of wrongful convictions rather than the setting up of a Criminal Cases Review Commission-style body in South Australia.
 Click here for the Report.

 Influenced the agenda on wrongful conviction research in the United States

 2010: Invited as an international expert by National Institute of Justice (NIJ), the research arm of the US Department of Justice, to participate in two-days of workshops to form the basis for future federal research and policy on wrongful convictions in the US.
 ‘International perspectives on wrongful convictions’, Washington, D.C., United States, 13-14 September.
 My research is cited variously in the official report of the proceedings and I was one of a small number of delegates who was invited to provide authored contributions in the official report, and the only delegate invited to have two entries.
 Click here for the official report.

 Invited presentation at the House of Commons